Skip to main content

 Where it fits

-How the partnership runs day-to-day, and what WithPraxis is deliberately not.
+How the partnership runs day-to-day, and what WithPraxis.ai is deliberately not.

 How the partnership works

-On AI engagements WithPraxis sits at the strategy table — readiness, operating model, governance framework, decision support. iWeb runs the engineering — data, integrations, the AI layer itself, the production rollout.
-Both are accountable to the same delivery plan.
-Clients get one programme, not two consultancies.
+On AI engagements WithPraxis.ai sits at the strategy table: readiness, operating model, governance framework, decision support. iWeb runs the engineering, data, integrations, the AI layer itself, the production rollout.
+Both sides are accountable to the same delivery plan.
+The client runs one project, not two consultancies.

 Not a generic AI consultancy.
 Not a buzzword shop.
-Not a vendor of "autonomous agents".
-The position is calm, evidence-led, governance-aware, anti-hype.
-The audience these conversations are built for is operations, finance, compliance — not the innovation lab.
+Not a vendor selling "autonomous agents".
+The position is calm, evidence-led and governance-first.
+These conversations are built for operations, finance and compliance, not the innovation lab.

 Read further

-How WithPraxis articulates the same operating models, governance frameworks and AI readiness work — in their own words.
+How WithPraxis.ai articulates the same operating models, governance frameworks and AI readiness work, in their own words.

-Their site goes deeper on operating models, AI readiness and the structured-thinking frameworks we run programmes against — the same governance work clients see inside our engagements.
+Their site goes deeper on the operating models, AI readiness work and decision frameworks we run projects against, the same governance our clients see inside an iWeb engagement.

 Why most AI initiatives in commerce never reach trading.

-Six failure modes account for the majority of stalled AI initiatives.
+Six failure modes account for most stalled AI work.
 Industry bars on the left.
-The right column shows the same modes on the AI work we've shipped — same problems, lower numbers, because the operational discipline came first.
+The right column shows the same modes across the AI work we've shipped: same problems, lower numbers, because the operational discipline came first.

 Failure mode